lizmat/articles/5to6-classes.md

     my $point = Point.new( x => 42, y => 666 );

 The only difference being the use of `.` to call a method instead of `->`.
-Perhaps, more importantly, recent benchmarks have shown that Perl 6 is actually faster at creation and accessing objects than Perl 5.

 Error checking
 --------------